From dense to sparse design: Optimal rates under the supremum norm for estimating the mean function in functional data

 \section{Introduction}

 Functional data analysis (FDA) refers to situations where the data involve functions or images, potentially as features with additional observations in regression and classification problems.
 The field was popularized by \citet{ramsay1998functional}, and since then has attracted the attention of many theoretical and applied statisticians. \citet{wang2016functional}, \citet{morris2015functional} and \citet{cuevas2014partial} contribute overviews of various aspects of the field.

 Replication and regularization are two central notions in FDA \citep{morris2015functional, ramsay1998functional}.
-Here, by replication one makes use of information across the repeated observations of the functions, while regularization takes advantage of information within functions, which in practice are only observed at discrete points in time or space.
+By replication one makes use of information across the repeated observations of the functions, while regularization takes advantage of information within functions, which in practice are only observed at discrete design points in time or space.